mayhammad277/LEO-Constellation-Routing-RL/README.md

+📈 Usage
+- Training an Agent
-To train a PPO agent on the environment:
+- To train a PPO agent on the environment:

-Python from stable_baselines3 import PPO from los_ppo_dw import SatelliteRoutingEnv
+from stable_baselines3 import PPO from los_ppo_dw import SatelliteRoutingEnv

 env = SatelliteRoutingEnv()